 To receive updates for all ideas, sign in to the Community Center, visit the Ideas board for your product, and subscribe to receive notifications for new ideas and idea updates.

 - What if I have an idea to improve the OCLC Community Center, rather than an OCLC Product or WorldShare module?

 We accept suggestions for improvements to Community Center functionality through the use of a dedicated Community Center tag.
-When you submit your enhancement suggestion, enter Community Center in the OCLC Product or WS Module required field on the enhancement suggestion form.
+When you submit your idea, enter Community Center in the OCLC Associated Products field of the New Idea form.
 We appreciate your suggestions for ways to improve the Community Center and look forward to hearing and implementing more of your ideas identified with the Community Center tag.

 - How does OCLC decide which ideas to respond to?

 Because the number of subscribers varies by product and product development and release cycles vary, we do not define a threshold number of ratings or reviews that moves an idea into the queue for review.
 Instead, the product teams regularly review ideas that have been in an Open status for 90–120 days.
 This open period is set to allow the community time to review and provide feedback on ideas submitted by all product users, so the product team has a more complete picture of the impact of a suggestion on the broader user community.